 While the unit expense of Super absorbent polymers (SAPs) is more than that of standard absorbents (sawdust, cement, fluff, etc.), SAPs feature much superior absorbency, indicating SAPs are much more effective with, very low dosage prices (0.5% – 1.5%, by weight) normally needed to strengthen a liquid-bearing waste stream.

 Concrete is usually used at dosage rates of 10% -25% (by weight).
-The absorbency of sawdust is so reduced that does of 100% -200% (by weight) are frequently needed to solidify liquid-bearing waste.
+The absorbency of sawdust is so reduced that doses of 100% -200% (by weight) are frequently needed to solidify liquid-bearing waste.

 In recap, SAPs can eliminate free liquid in a fluid waste stream with 10-25 times much less reagent than cement as well as up to 200 times much less product than sawdust.
 Keep in mind, if a lots of sawdust is included in a ton of waste, you will certainly pay to deal with 2 lots at a garbage dump (waste plus the sawdust).
 High effectiveness super absorbent polymers minimize the amount of waste disposed at the land fill which minimizes task prices.
 SAPs are not pricey, they are budget-friendly.

 Myth # 2: SAPs create a jelly or slime-like appearance when hydrated.